phpbb/documentation/development/extensions/modification_to_extension.rst

 Include extension's language files
 ==================================

-As the language files in your extension are not detected by the ``$user->add_lang()`` any more, you need to use the ``$user->add_lang_ext()`` method.
-This method takes two arguments, the first one is the fullname of the extension (including the vendor) and the second one is the file name or array of file names. so in order to load my newspage language file I now call:
+As the language files in your extension are not detected by ``$user->add_lang()`` any more, you need to use the ``$user->add_lang_ext()`` method.
+This method takes two arguments, the first one is the fullname of the extension (including the vendor) and the second one is the file name or array of file names.
+So in order to load the Newspage language file we call:

 .. code-block:: php

      $user->add_lang_ext('nickvergessen/newspage', 'newspage');

-to load my language from ``phpBB/ext/nickvergessen/newspage/language/en/newspage.php``
+to load the language file ``phpBB/ext/nickvergessen/newspage/language/en/newspage.php``

-File edits - Better don't edit anything, just use Events and Listeners
+File edits - Don't edit!
+Use Events and Listeners!
 ======================================================================

-As for the newspage Modification, the only thing that is now missing from completion is the link in the header section, so you can start browsing the newspage.
+As for the Newspage Modification, the only thing that is now missing from completion is the link in the header section, so you can start browsing the Newspage.

-In order to do this, I used to define the template variable in the ``page_header()``-function of phpBB and then edit the ``overall_header.html``.
+In order to do this, the template variable used to be defined in the ``page_header()`` function of phpBB along with an edit in the ``overall_header.html`` template.
-But this is 3.1 so we don't like file edits anymore and added **events** instead.
+But this is not phpBB 3.0, so we don't like file edits anymore and now use **events** instead.
 With events you can hook into several places and execute your code, without editing them.